 A central bank digital currency, or CBDC, is a digital national currency that is a direct liability of a country’s central bank.
-Unlike Bitcoin and some cryptocurrencies, which are decentralized and operate independently of central banks, CBDCs are issued and maintained by governments.

 In the United States and the Euro Area, a CBDC would be a digital form of the U.S. dollar and the euro, respectively.
 Similarly, in China and Nigeria, there are CBDCs that are digital forms of the yuan and naira.
-In other words, the creation of CBDCs partly means experimenting with the money already in people’s pockets.
+In other words, the creation of CBDCs effectively means experimenting with the money already in people’s pockets.

 Since 2019, China, the Eastern Caribbean, Nigeria, and others have introduced CBDCs with lackluster results.
 It remains unclear what benefits a CBDC will offer citizens and thus citizens have largely opted out of using CBDCs.
 However, how long opting out stays an option remains to be seen.
 In late 2022, the Nigerian government created a cash shortage partly to spur CBDC use.
 And in 2024, the Bahamian government announced banks would soon be forced to distribute the CBDC.

 Central bankers and other policymakers most commonly say they want to introduce CBDCs to promote financial inclusion, spur faster payments, gain a first-mover advantage in global finance, improve cross-border payments, and create new ways to administer monetary policy.
 The relative importance of each item varies by country, but most countries agree on this general agenda.
-However, some other central banks and organizations also see CBDCs as a way to replace cash, compete with cryptocurrency, and gain greater control over the economy and citizens.
+However, some other central banks and organizations also see CBDCs as a way to replace cash, compete with cryptocurrency, and gain greater control over the economy and its citizens.

 A CBDC is a digital national currency that is a direct liability of a country’s central bank.
 This means the central bank is the ultimate authority, possessing absolute power over the network and its users.
 In contrast, cryptocurrencies are created and managed by private actors in the market.
 Cryptocurrencies, particularly those like Bitcoin, are designed to operate in a decentralized manner, free from government control or intervention.